be-lenka/warrantiak/README.md

 # Warrantiak: Device Warranty Checker

 > `warrantiak` is a shell script to check the warranty status of devices using their serial numbers.
-Currently, it supports Lenovo and HP devices, with plans to add support for DELL and Apple in the future.
+Currently, it supports Lenovo, HP, ASUS and DELL devices, with plans to add support for DELL and Apple in the future.

 ![Bez názvu](https://github.com/user-attachments/assets/3561ea43-1f43-4e93-8431-83da50e9c76a)